Bappy0X/Modern-Amazon/README.md

 > What is this project?

-This is a modernistic build on Amazon
+This is a modernistic build of Amazon.
+We use Amazon's front end to scrape the selection of products we need, and their info.
+We then ingest it and display it on the front-end.

+It's also a way for me to show off what I've learned in my private repos, and to shop off StepZen.

 > What does it use?